 Invoice data edited after IRN generation

 IRN is made up of Supplier’s GSTIN, Invoice Number, Document Type and Financial Year.
 Post generation of IRN, though not recommended, the invoice could be edited while filing GSTR 1.
 The data of GSTR 1 will get reflected in GSTR 2.
 This could result in differences between the actual invoice and the auto-populated GSTR 2A (from the edited GSTR 1).
-Such differences can be identified with detailed matching of all invoice fields.
+Such differences can be identified with the detailed matching of all invoice fields.
 IRN will be useful for picking up comparable invoices.

 IRN will not be available on all purchase invoices